cephidstar/learn_public/BigQuery.md

 ## Converting SQL Queries to Parameterized Queries

 When executing SQL from code, it's impractical to have to edit an SQL statement each time you want to produce slightly different results.
+**Parameterizing SQL queries** is central to the technique of writing dynamic SQL, which builds SQL statements dynamically at runtime.
+Dynamic SQL is commonly used in SQL stored procedures.

 Recall the zipcode example from the previous lab: